ricbra/php-discogs-api/README.md

 For more information about Guzzle and its plugins checkout [the docs.](http://guzzle.readthedocs.org/en/latest/)

 ### Perform a search:
-Per august 2014 an signed OAuth request is required for this endpoint.
+Per august 2014 a signed OAuth request is required for this endpoint.

 ```php
 <?php